Hudaoomr/alx-pre_course/README.md

-this is my root README file
+this is my root README file update